In this Gardener's HQ guide, we'll explore cultivating Darlingtonia plants in your garden, indoor spaces, and other settings.

-Darlingtonia is a genus of carnivorous plants and is a hardy perennial.
+Darlingtonia is a sole species genus of carnivorous plants.
+They are hardy perennials.

-Common names for members of Darlingtonia include California pitcher plant and Cobra lily.
+Common names for Darlingtonia include California Pitcher Plant and Cobra lily.

 Darlingtonia californica - Cobra Lily by alexlomas.

 Darlingtonia, like many carnivorous plants, prefers to grow in swampy conditions.
 Therefore when sowing the seeds, the media should be kept saturated at all times by standing the pots in water.